 Bioengineering methods have been developed to suppress such nonspecific bindings.
 The result: NeutraLite Avidin , a nonspecific binding-free form of native avidin, in which the signal/background ratio can be customarily adjusted (see Poly -NeutraLite avidin or Oligomerized neutralite avidin) and the biotin-specific binding can be made reversible (see Nitroavidin, Avidin Monomer, Iminobiotin) to accommodate an ever larger range of applications.

 How avidin binds the biotin ?

 The biotin-binding site is a deep, pear-shaped pocket, whose volume as well as three-dimensional structure and orientation of the residues participating in hydrogen bonding with the vitamin are predetermined as complementary to that of the incoming vitamin (Livnah et al., 1993; Rosano et al., 1999).
-In the absence of biotin, the biotin-binding pocket contains five molecules of water that mimic the structure of biotin in the binding site until biotin is bound (Rosano et al., 1999).
+In the absence of biotin, the biotin-binding pocket contains five molecules of water that mimic the structure of biotin (vitamin B7) in the binding site until biotin is bound (Rosano et al., 1999).

 In the apo-protein (without ligand) the vitamin-binding pocket is fairly open due to the flexible L3,4-loop, thus allowing fast access of biotin to the binding site.